MicrosoftDocs/architecture-center/docs/example-scenario/ai/network-security-checklist-mlops-content.md

   - Use Azure Policy and the Azure Security Center to enforce policies

-  - Use Azure Monitor to collect and aggregate data (metrics, logs) from variaty of sources into a common data platform where it can be used for analysis, visualization and alerting.
+  - Use Azure Monitor to collect and aggregate data (metrics, logs) from variety of sources into a common data platform where it can be used for analysis, visualization and alerting.

 In this article, we\'ll be focusing on how to leverage Azure Network Security mechanism to protect the MLOps environment.